cgwire/kitsu/docs/faq-notification/README.md

 you click on the **status**, you jump to the status page of the entity.
 So you can react quickly to this new change.

-For example, let's give Alicia a retake.
+For example, let's give Ann a retake.

 ![Notification example 01](../img/getting-started/notification_example01.png)

-Alicia receives notification immediately, the **bell** button change color
+Ann receives notification immediately, the **bell** button change color
 ![Notification on](../img/getting-started/notification_icon_on.png), and she can read the new comment.